Nashville Criminal Defense FAQ

 How long will a conviction remain on my record in TN?

 That depends on the type of crime you’ve been charged with and convicted of.
 Some misdemeanor crimes can eventually be expunged from your record, particularly if you were convicted of a minor crime as a first-time offender.

 However, the vast majority of felony convictions will remain on your record for the rest of your life.
 Your attorney can review the details of your case to determine whether you’ll have the opportunity to have your record expunged.

 Do I need legal representation if I’m only being charged with a misdemeanor?

 Absolutely.
-A misdemeanor may not seem like a serious offense, but the damage that a conviction for a misdemeanor charge can have on your life is undeniable.
-Your lawyer may be able to build a defensive strategy that can help you avoid a conviction altogether or have your charges reduced so that your life isn’t permanently affected by the crime for which you’ve been charged.
+A misdemeanor may not seem like a serious offense, but the damage a conviction for a misdemeanor charge can have on your life is undeniable.
+Your lawyer may be able to build a defensive strategy that can help you avoid a conviction altogether or have your charges reduced so your life isn’t permanently affected by the crime for which you’ve been charged.